 1. The Blue Mountains

-Inhale the fresh eucalyptus-tinged air in the beautiful Blue Mountains National Park; gawk at the famous Three Sisters rock pinnacles shrouded in mist; hike the extensive network of trails; see cool-climate plants at the Blue Mountains Botanic Garden; and explore charming mountain villages with art galleries, boutiques, and tea shops.
+Choose from a long list of invigorating things to do in the Blue Mountains.
+Inhale the fresh eucalyptus-tinged air in the beautiful Blue Mountains National Park, gawk at the famous Three Sisters rock pinnacles shrouded in mist, hike the extensive network of trails, and see cool-climate plants at the Blue Mountains Botanic Garden.
+Sightseeing in the surrounding towns is also rewarding.
+Explore charming mountain villages with art galleries, boutiques, and tea shops.

 For a unique perspective of the park's natural wonders, you can soar across the valley on the Scenic World Skyway or glass-floored Scenic Cableway, or ride the steepest railway in the world through an ancient rainforest.
 Waterfalls, wildlife, and lookouts are other top attractions.
 This is also one of the few easy weekend getaways from Sydney by train.

-If money is no object, stay at the Emirates One&Only Wolgan Valley, and if you're planning a romantic getaway, Parklands Country Gardens and Lodges is an excellent choice, with 28 acres of gardens, elegant decor, and a luxurious day spa.
+If money is no object, stay at the Emirates One&Only Wolgan Valley, the perfect luxury winter escape, and if you're planning a romantic getaway in NSW, Parklands Country Gardens and Lodges is an excellent choice, with 28 acres of gardens, elegant decor, and a luxurious day spa.

 It's no secret.
 Most Sydneysiders agree that the South Coast has some of the state's best beaches, especially in the Shoalhaven region.
 In fact dazzling Hyams Beach, about three hours south of Sydney, near Jervis Bay, is one of the most beautiful beaches in Australia.
 It's the perfect spot for a weekend getaway if you want to bask on snow-white sands (reputedly the whitest in the world) and slip into the silky, sparkling blue water on a hot summer's day.

 But Hyams isn't the only stunning slice of coast.
 Murrays Beach, Huskisson, and Steamers Beach are other top choices.
-Hiking trails lace the surrounding bushland of Booderee National Park, and other popular things to do here include kayaking, dolphin and whale-watching cruises, fishing, boating, stand-up paddleboarding, and scuba diving in Jervis Bay Marine Park.
-On the way south from Sydney, stop off at Kiama to see the blowhole and soak up the salt-tinged sea air on the Kiama Coast Walk.
+Hiking trails lace the surrounding bushland of Booderee National Park, and other popular things to do here include kayaking, dolphin and whale-watching cruises, fishing, boating, stand up paddleboarding, and scuba diving in Jervis Bay Marine Park.

 Head farther south from Jervis Bay, and you can surf the breaks at Mollymook Beach, come face to face with kangaroos at Murramarang National Park or Pebbly Beach, and soak up the sunshine on true-to-its-name Pretty Beach.
 For a relaxing splurge, stay at Bannisters by the Sea in Mollymook, a luxury oceanfront resort with a vanishing edge pool; posh day spa; and highly-acclaimed seafood restaurant by famed chef, Rick Stein.

 A great way to explore the coast here is on the nine-kilometer Port Macquarie Coastal Walk in Sea Acres National Park, and you can break it up into several smaller sections if you're traveling with kids or short on time.
-For a breathtaking overview of the region, stroll the short hike up to Tacking Point Lighthouse or hike to North Brother summit in Dooragan National Park.
+For a breathtaking overview of the region, stroll the short hike up to Tacking Point Lighthouse or head up North Brother Mountain to Laurieton Lookout in Dooragan National Park.

 Thanks to the town's enviable position at the mouth of the Hastings River, fishing is also excellent.
 Sign up for a deep-sea fishing trip, cast a line off a local pier, and make sure you can sample some of the fruits of the sea at the town's excellent restaurants.

 Port Macquarie is also home to one of the largest populations of wild koalas on the Eastern Seaboard.
-Kids will love exploring the Hello Koalas Sculpture Trail (pick up a trail guide at a visitor information center) and visiting these loveable Aussie critters at the Koala Hospital.
-Other family-friendly weekend getaway activities include visiting the Billabong Zoo: Koala & Wildlife Park and plucking fresh produce at Ricardoes Tomatoes and U-Pick Strawberry Farm.
-Whale-watching trips whisk you out to see the underwater wildlife.
+Kids will love exploring the Hello Koalas Sculpture Trail (pick up a trail guide at a visitor information center) and visiting these lovable Aussie critters at the Koala Hospital.

 Across from the beach, Sandcastle Apartments Port Macquarie makes a great base for exploring this stunning town – especially for families and groups.
 Beautiful blue-water views and sunny spaces greet you in the one-, two-, and three-bedroom apartments.